On this page

-Traditional behaviour management focuses on what to do after behaviour has occurred, but does not determine the purpose of the behaviour.
+Traditional behaviour management looks at what to do after behaviour has occurred.
+It doesn't look at the purpose of the behaviour.

-The behaviour can often be prevented by making modifications to the environment, people, places, time or activities and teaching the child or young person a more appropriate way to get their message across.
+Behaviour can often be prevented by making modifications to the environment, people, places, time or activities and teaching a better way to get the message across.

-It is important to determine the reason for the behaviour before we can try to prevent the occurrence.
-This may include:
+It’s important to look at the reason for the behaviour before we can prevent it happening.
+This includes:

-- identifying dangerous, damaging and disruptive behaviours; and which behaviours are just annoying or irritating to others
+- identifying dangerous, damaging and disruptive behaviours.
+Think about behaviours that are just annoying or irritating to others

 - looking at what happens after the behaviour.

-The understanding behaviour template HSP 433 (PDF 456KB) is a useful tool to assist in determining the reason a behaviour is occurring and to plan and implement a replacement behaviour.
-This worksheet is used for a single behaviour and works most effectively when education staff, families and the child or young person work together to develop.
+The understanding behaviour template HSP 433 (PDF 456KB) shows the reason a behaviour is happening and to plan and start a replacement behaviour.
+It’s used for a single behaviour.
+Education staff, families and the child or young person need to complete this together.

-The template includes a most likely/least likely table that can be used to identify possible triggers for the behaviour of concern.
-Documenting what is happening when the behaviour is most likely to occur (place, people, time and activity) and comparing it to times when the behaviour is least likely to occur.
-It is equally as important to identify when the behaviour doesn't happen.
-This form is used to gather additional information that can provide useful clues in identifying the purpose of the behaviour.
-The information concerning least likely times for the behaviour also signals possibilities for the ideal teaching environment best suited to that young person.
+It includes a most likely/least likely table which shows possible triggers for the behaviour.
+It records what is happening when the behaviour is most likely to occur and comparing it to when it’s least likely to occur.
+It’s important to identify when the behaviour doesn't happen.
+It gives useful clues to find the purpose of the behaviour.
+Knowing the least likely times for the behaviour can help to show the best teaching environment for the child or young person.

-The Disability and Complex Needs team provide an in-depth education on interoception and practical strategies to enable the integration of interoception activities in classroom activities and to support the development of individualised strategies for children and young people with low levels of interoception.
+The Disability and Complex Needs team provide education on interoception and practical strategies to use interoception activities in classroom activities.
+They can help develop strategies for children and young people with low levels of interoception.

 Senior advisors are able to visit your site to deliver professional development and provide ongoing support.